NikodemBartnik/IndyMill/README.md

   - Aluminium profiles (2080 and 2040)
   - Compatible with Nema17 and Nema23 on X and Y axis (without redesgning a plate Z axis is only compatible with Nema23)
   - Made with ball screws, linear rails and 6mm steel plates to ensure rigidity
-  - Can be easily scaled up if you need to, you just need to use longer profiles, ballscrews and linear rails
+  - Can be easily scaled up, you just need to use longer profiles, ballscrews and linear rails

 ***